EvanHuang7/ai-tools/README.md

 kubectl config view --raw
 ```

 - Now, You can use `kubectl` on your **host** machine to interact with the GKE cluster you just created.
-Such as, view the cluster's worker nodes
+Such as, view the cluster's worker nodes, and system pods

 ```
 kubectl get nodes
+kubectl get pods -A
 ```

 - Re-open the project again and run `devbox shell` cli to get into the devbox isolated environment, you can use `kubectl` on your **project devbox** to interact with the GKE cluster now.